Copper/Gold Ratio

 Frequently Asked Questions

-Why does the copper/gold ratio predict Treasury yields?
+▶What does it mean when the copper/gold ratio diverges from Treasury yields?

-Does the copper/gold ratio still work in a green energy transition?
+▶Does the copper/gold ratio still work as a leading indicator given the green energy transition?

 Copper/Gold Ratio is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Copper/Gold Ratio is influencing current positions.